aidudezzz/deepbots-tutorials/README.md

 robot_controller.run()  # Run method is implemented by the framework, just need to call it
 ```

-And that's it for the *robot controller* script!
+Now the *robot controller* script is complete!
+We move on to the *supervisor controller* script.

 ### Supervisor controller script
 Before we start coding, we should add two scripts, one that contains the RL PPO agent,